Build Smart Home Camera Skills

 - Returns a response or error event to Alexa.

 The Smart Home Skill API follows the OAuth2.0 specification.
 Every request sent from the Smart Home Skill API to a smart home skill contains an OAuth access token in the request to enable access to the customer's device cloud.
 The device cloud must support the authorization code grant flow type.
-For more information about skill authentication and user account linking, see Account Linking for Smart Home and Other Domains.
+For more details about skill authentication and user account linking, see Account Linking for Smart Home and Other Domains.

 The structure of messages for a smart home skill targeting cameras differs depending on which protocol or device capability the camera supports.

-Camera history and media recordings
+Media metadata and media recordings

 Most security cameras create recordings of events such as when motion or sound is detected.
 To make these available to customers through Alexa, you can implement the

 MediaMetadata capability.
 This capability defines messages for notifying Alexa of new, updated, and deleted media recordings.
 Alexa can then store a list of recordings and show them to the customer when they ask to see one.
-For more information, see the Alexa.MediaMetadata documentation.
+For more details, see the Alexa.MediaMetadata documentation.

 When your skill can't respond to a directive because of authentication, customer error, hardware problems, or other issues, it should respond with the correct error message.
 You send an ErrorResponse that indicates the correct error type.
 The following table lists scenarios and the error types you should send.